jepusto/clubSandwich/cran-comments.md

 ## Resubmission

 This is a resubmission.
 The new version is a maintenance release to fix compatibility issues with the car package.
+It also fixes the errors reported in the CRAN package check results for the previous version.

 Note that the DESCRIPTION file includes a citation to Bell and McCaffrey (2002), but unfortunately that article does not have a DOI; I have included a URL instead.